CiscoSecurity/amp-00-integration-workflows/docs/source/amp/hunting.rst

     Cisco AMP for Endpoints uses the term trajectory to describe the execution timeline of activities on a computer (multi-file execution).

-For example, if Computer A is acting strange during a certain time window you would follow these steps:
+For example, if Computer A was under investigation and you wanted to review the SHA-256s of processes and files on the computer you would follow these steps:

 1. First, you would get the computer trajectory and query by the time window using the following `request <https://api-docs.amp.cisco.com/api_actions/details?api_action=GET+%2Fv1%2Fcomputers%2F%7B%3Aconnector_guid%7D%2Ftrajectory&api_host=api.amp.cisco.com&api_resource=Computer&api_version=v1>`_: